 Exercise walking, as with other forms of exercise, requires the right equipment for a safe and effective routine.
 Good walking shoes are an important investment, and choosing the appropriate walking shoes is an important step in maximizing the benefits of exercise walking.

 Finding the proper walking shoe may take some time and a bit of money, but it is essential for achieving long and short term benefits.
-Shoes are the most important piece to equipment in walking.
+Shoes are the most important piece of equipment in walking.

 Walking Shoes Interact with the Back